warpedpuppy/kf-test/README.md

-Given the user has entered in (or left empty) search constraints When the user loads a list of events in that search Then the user should see the events in collapsed form (ie; name and date only)
+Given the user has entered in (or left empty) search constraints When the user loads a list of events in that search Then the user should see the events in collapsed form (ie; name and city only)

 Scenario 2: User can expand an event to see its details